SamagraX-RCW/rcw-docs/docs/setup/swarm_based.md

 - ### **Deploy Swarm and other Services**
   - **Copy the hostname and paste in inside the inventory/hosts folder**

-  - **Copy this command the paste this inside the script section inside the jenkins job**
+  - **Copy this command the paste this inside the script section inside the jenkins **

   ```
   ansible-playbook -i ./ansible_workspace_dir/inventory/hosts ./ansible_workspace_dir/main.yml